Distinguishing two dark matter component particles at $e^+e^-$ colliders

-Let us further consider a possibility where the HDSP produced is of intermediate mass (250 GeV here).
-We also take a DM mass not very large.
-Therefore, we expect the HDSP will have some boost and consequently the leptons will have a partial cancellation of four-momenta among themselves.
-Also, the mass of the DM, being not so large enables the leptons to have non-negligible absolute momenta.
-As a result the second term in Equation~\ref{missmass}, will be somewhat important and the two distributions will show some distinction especially in the tail(left-end) of the distribution, since there the lepton momenta is substantially larger compared to the rest of the distribution.
-The distributions are plotted in Figure~\ref{missmass_50_200}.

-\item ${\Delta m} = 450$ GeV and $m_{DM} = 20$ GeV
+\item ${\Delta m} = 450$ GeV and $\mdm = 20$ GeV

-Lastly, we consider a scenario where, HDSP is massive and therefore produced almost at rest.
-In such cases, as discussed above, momenta of the lepton and DM produced at each end will almost fully cancel each other.
-Therefore, the leptons from the decay of both HDSP's will not necessarily be produced back to back.
-However, here the DM being very light ensures the magnitudes of lepton momenta are substantial.
-Therefore, in this case $\slashed{M}$ distribution the maximum noticeable departure from the $\slashed{E}$ distributoon.
-The deviation is largest at the left tail-end of the distribution due to considerable lepton energy in that region.
-In Figure~\ref{missmass_20_450}, we show the corresponding distributions.
+We consider next a scenario where, HDSP is massive and therefore produced almost at rest.
+In such cases, momenta of the lepton and DM produced at each end will almost fully cancel each other.
+Therefore, the leptons are not necessarily produced back to back.
+However, the DM being very light ensures the magnitudes of lepton momenta are substantial.
+Therefore, in this case $\slashed{M}$ distribution shows the maximum noticeable departure from the $\slashed{E}$ distribution.
+The deviation is however largest at the left tail-end (although $\lsim$ 10\%) as can be seen from the right hand plot of Fig.~\ref{missmass-missenergy}.

 \end{itemize}